anywhichway/nano-memoize/README.md

 # Introduction

 The devs [caiogondim](https://github.com/caiogondim) and [planttheidea](https://github.com/planttheidea) have produced great memoizers.
 We analyzed their code to see if we could build something faster than [fast-memoize](https://github.com/caiogondim/fastmemoize.js) and smaller than [micro-memoize](https://github.com/planttheidea/micromemoize) while adding back some of the functionality of [moize](https://github.com/planttheidea/moize) removed in micro-memoize.
 We think we have done it ... but credit to them ... we just merged the best ideas in both and eliminated excess code.

 During development we also discovered that despite its popularity and goal to be the fastest possible memoizer, `fast-memoize` is actually one of the slowest out-of-the-box when it comes to multiple argument functions because it uses `JSON.stringify` to generate a single key generator for all arguments.
 It also only memoizes out to 3 arguments, which may cause issues.
 This is not to say it should not be used, it also seems to have the cleanest software architecture and it may be theoretically possible to write a high-speed multi-argument plugin.
 And, MANY people are very happy with it.

 Special appreciation to @titoBouzout and @popbee who spent a good bit of time reviewing code for optimization and making recommendations.
 See [Issue 4](https://github.com/anywhichway/nano-memoize/issues/4) for the conversation.

-The minified/brotli size is 660 bytes for `nano-memoize` v1.1.5 vs 1,356 bytes for `micro-memoize` v4.08.
+The minified/brotli size is 780 bytes for `nano-memoize` v1.1.5 vs 1,356 bytes for `micro-memoize` v4.08.
 And, `nano-memoize` has slightly more functionality.

 The speed tests are below.
 At the time of testing the most recent version of `fast-memoize` 2.5.1 was a year old.
-The most recent version of `micro-memoize` 4.0.8 was 14 days old.
+The most recent version of `micro-memoize` 4.0.8 was 3 months old.

- * For single primitive argument functions `nano-memoize` runs neck-and-neck with `fast-memoize` and 3-4x faster than `micro-memoize`.
+ * For single primitive argument functions `nano-memoize` is typically 20% faster than `fast-memoize` and is almost 2x faster than `micro-memoize`.

- * For single object argument functions `nano-memoize` is typically 10% faster than `fast-memoize` and 1.75x faster than `micro-memoize`.
+ * For single object argument functions `nano-memoize` is typically 30% faster than `fast-memoize` and 2x faster than `micro-memoize`.

- * For multiple primitive argument functions `nano-memoize` is about 20% faster than `micro-memoize`.
-They are 60x faster than `fast-memoize`.
+ * For multiple primitive argument functions `nano-memoize` is typically 10% faster than `micro-memoize`.
+They are 40x faster than `fast-memoize`.

- * For multiple object argument functions `nano-memoize` is typically 20% faster than `micro-memoize` and 60x faster than `fast-memoize`.
+ * For multiple object argument functions `nano-memoize` is typically 10% faster than  `micro-memoize`.
+They are 40x faster than `fast-memoize`.

- * When `deepEquals` tests are used, `nano-memoize` is 33% faster than micro-memoize. `fast-memoize` is by default deep equals and `nano-memoize` is 60x faster.
+ * When `deepEquals` tests are used, `nano-memoize` is typically 5-10% faster than micro-memoize.

 We have found that benchmarks can vary dramatically from O/S to O/S or Node version to Node version.
-These tests were run on a Windows 10 Pro 64bit 1.8ghz i7 machine with 16GB RAM and Node v11.6.0.
+These tests were run on a Windows 10
+Pro 64bit 1.8ghz i7 machine with 16GB RAM and Node v12.7.0.
 Also, even with multiple samplings, garbage collection can have a substative impact and multiple runs in different orders are really required for apples-to-apples comparisons.

 Functions with a single primitive parameter...